 On the other hand, if you are looking for a rental property, the decision rests on your target audience.
 You would also need to consider location, amenities, access to public transport and so on.

-Whatever your choice, the important thing is to make an informed decision, and that is the purpose of this article; to help you make that decision.
+Whatever your choice, the important thing is to make an informed decision, which is the purpose of this article; to help you make that decision.

 If you wish to read this article in Chinese, please click here.